 - Apparently, every Court student has unusual talents of some sort, so it may be less of a school and more of a research project.
 Time will tell.

-- The unimaginably huge costs involved in the "Containment" part of the SCP Foundation are explained as being partly funded by governments and with the rest coming from selling the byproducts of the safer SCPs (one is theoretically capable of producing small amounts of gold every two hours, another provides infinite amounts of water).
+- The unimaginably huge costs involved in the "Containment" part of the SCP Foundation are explained as being partly funded by governments, but in general the writers chose to not address this situation and let the readers do the imagining.

 - 12 episodes into G.I.
 Joe: Renegades, the Joes, despite being fugitives on the run, seem to have no trouble staying well-armed despite being shown that their clips can run out (at a suitably dramatic moment).
 Possibly justified if they are using lasers, as the weapons may be rechargeable.
 No explanation yet, however, where they get money for food, parts, and gas.